ruby-hyperloop/ruby-hyperloop.io/docs/ref-01-top-level-api.md

 React.render_to_string(element)
 ```

 Render an element to its initial HTML.
-This is typically only be used on the server.
+This is should only be used on the server for prerendering content.
 React will return a string containing the HTML.
 You can use this method to generate HTML on the server and send the markup down on the initial request for faster page loads and to allow search engines to crawl your pages for SEO purposes.

 If you call `React.render` on a node that already has this server-rendered markup, React will preserve it and only attach event handlers, allowing you to have a very performant first-load experience.

+If you are using rails, and have included the react-rails gem, then the prerendering functions are automatically performed.
+Otherwise you can use `render_to_string` to build your own prerendering system.

 ### React.render_to_static_markup